Honda Prelude: Fourth generation (BA8/9/BB1/2/3/4; 1991)

 This model also marked the end for the pop-up headlights.
 The 1992 Prelude incorporated other design features that had also become the "Prelude standard".
 The rear end was rounded and fairly high in comparison to the previous square trunk line.
 The front fascia of the car became wider with fixed headlights.
 The glass moonroof made way for a steel sliding sunroof which no longer retracted into the car but extended out and over it.

-The light blue back lighting introduced in the third generation was continued.
+The light-blue back lighting introduced in the third generation was continued.
 Later models (1994 and on) also featured translucent speedometer and tachometer needles.
 All VTEC & SE models received leather interior.
-Also featured was an 8-speaker audio system (Gathers DSP 8-speaker System) which included a center dash-mounted speaker and rear center subwoofer, while the U.S. version received only 7 speakers (center dash speaker not included).
+Also featured was an 8-speaker audio system (Gathers DSP 8-speaker System) which included a center dash-mounted speaker and rear center subwoofer, while the U.S. VTEC model received only 7 speakers (center dash speaker not included).
+U.S. S and Si models received a 6-speaker stereo (no subwoofer).
 The Japanese version also included a digital climate control system.
 The Canadian version received some options which were not available in the United States.
 For instance, the Japanese Prelude had power folding mirrors as well as a rear windscreen wiper, while the Canadian market was the one to have heated mirrors and optional heated seats.
 The Japanese model came with optional Honda Access accessories such as Typus ski racks, under dash lights, headrest covers, a cabin air filter, and floor mats.
 Some of the Japanese domestic market fourth-generation Prelude VTECs did not come with options such as a sunroof and 4-wheel steering, as it was possible to skip these options when buying in Japan.
 The fourth-generation Prelude also shares some suspension components with the fifth-generation (1994–97) Honda Accord.

 Models and markets

-F1 Safety Car
+F1 Racing Uses

 The Prelude was used in Formula One as its Safety Car during the 1994 Japanese Grand Prix.
+It was also used once as a pace car, at the Suzuka International Racing Course in 1992.